AI Implementations Fail Because Companies Skip the Diagnostic. Here Is the Data.

 In AI projects specifically, a scope change at one layer cascades unpredictably through data pipelines, model training, integration architecture, and evaluation frameworks.
 You can't just "add a department."
 You're re-running the analysis from a different starting point.

-Anton Rose, a consulting practitioner, described the frustration directly: [EDITOR NOTE: Verify name and role with Ed before publish] "These audits are time-consuming and can become a never-ending thing."
+As one consulting practitioner described the frustration: "These audits are time-consuming and can become a never-ending thing."
 That open-ended quality, the audit that expands continuously because nobody defined what "done" looks like at the outset, is a symptom of inadequate upfront discovery.

 What Remediation Engagements Actually Cost vs. a Front-Loaded Audit